-16th ACA Annual Cashew Conference: Nigeria 2022
+16th ACA Annual Cashew Conference and Expo: Nigeria 2022

 The ACA’s Annual Cashew Conference, from its humble beginning 16 years ago has become the flagship event of the cashew industry in Africa and beyond.
 For sixteen (16) consecutive years, the ACA conference has served as a unique opportunity for African and international stakeholders of the cashew industry to converge and discuss industry challenges and opportunities, find solutions, build, and renew partnerships towards building a sustainable cashew industry in the Continent and beyond.